A Guide To VAT on Food for Your Business

 VAT and hot food

-Hot food falls under the VAT standard rate.
+Hot food attracts VAT at the standard rate.
 But, for VAT purposes, what is hot food?

 The government’s definition is that it is food which has been:

-So a hot pasty or a toasted sandwich is standard-rated but a cold pasty or ordinary sandwich is zero-rated.
+So, a hot pasty or a toasted sandwich is standard-rated but a cold pasty or ordinary sandwich is zero-rated when sold for takeaway.
+Again, Greggs is a clear example.

 VAT for food producers